UC-JepsonHerbaria/Jepson-eFlora/YELLOW_FLAGGING/README.md

 - David Baxter replaced this hash file with a text file `tid_dist_string.out`.
 - not all scripts were updated by David to use his new text file before he left, so parts of the eFlora and ICPN were using an older copy of the hash file up until early 2017.

+### bioreg_plus_hcode.pl
+- Jepson Manual First Edition version of the script.
+- Seems to have been superseded by `alter_nomsyn_hcodes.pl`.
+- An output of the eflora names and the distribution string from the eflora text file was added to the DATA section.
+- Converted the string as is into a formatted bioregion hcode.

 ### get_all_dist.pl

 This reads the eFlora treatment file, storing bioregions against taxon IDs.